 Blue Cash Preferred® Card from American Express–6% Cash Back

-The card also offers a $250 statement credit after you spend $3,000 in purchases on your new Card within the first 6 months.
+There's also a welcome bonus: Earn a $250 statement credit after you spend $3,000 in purchases on your new Card within the first 6 months.

 Important: Superstores and warehouse clubs are not considered supermarkets.
 So if you buy your groceries at Costco, Target or Walmart, you won’t earn the 6% cash back.